-One of the most popular mental health treatment services at Rose Hill Center is our Transitional Living Service.
+In addition to the effective Residential Rehabilitation Program at Rose Hill Center, residents are also provided the opportunity to progress to the Transitional Living Program.
 Designed to bridge the gap between residential care and independent living, transitional services cater to individuals who are ready for more responsibility.
-The environment remains safe and secure while easing the transition between a 24/7 service and a fully independent way of life.
+The environment remains safe and supportive while residents work to transition between 24/7 supervision and a fully independent way of life.

 Rose Hill’s Transitional Living Service

-Those who participate in Rose Hill Center’s transitional services will be living right on campus.
+Those who participate in Rose Hill Center’s Transitional Living Program will be living right on campus.
 However, the accommodation is far from clinical.
-Residential graduates reside with a roommate in townhouses that foster a community spirit.
+Residential Program graduates reside with one or two roommates in townhouses that foster a community spirit.
 At the same time, however, this setting promotes a distinct sense of independence.

 This accommodation style replicates a more traditional living environment.
 If the ultimate goal is to integrate into society or live with family members, we strongly recommend this transitional phase.
 Having a private space to call home offers more independence as well as more responsibility for everyday tasks.
-Residents work together to pay bills, plan meals, and clean their home.
+Residents work together, planning meals, cleaning their home, and developing budgeting skills.

 Requirements for Meaningful Daily Activity

-One of the key aspects of our Transitional Living Service is the requirement for meaningful daily activity.
-In this transitional phase, we ask all participants to schedule daily activity that adds value as well as a fulfillment of life.
+One of the key aspects of our Transitional Living Program is the requirement for meaningful daily activity.
+In this transitional phase, we assist all participants in scheduling daily activity that ads value as well as fulfillment of life.
 This typically includes education, paid employment, or volunteering in the community.

 Meaningful daily activity takes up a minimum of 30 hours each week.
 This is a way to create purpose in life.
 It also shows participants that they can add value to society and to their community.
 This can boost self-esteem and help create a beneficial routine.